-I love romantic stories, I just have high standards and specific tastes for them.
+I love romantic stories, but I don't often watch one I stick with.
+I just have high standards and specific tastes for them.
 In this case, they managed to make one that hit me right in the heart.
 It's about as authentic as Genshiken, but set in a different age and scene of Japanese gaming, and the portrayal of both the era and the characters make it feel like the author lived it.
 You're not gonna be surprised by the tropes at play here - romantic leads that love one another but have trouble communicating, a third wheel who keeps getting her heart broken, a girl from rich family leading a strict life of study and a boy from a working class family with minimal supervision.

 1. Planet With